Ad-White/aviation-expert/TESTING.md

 # Automatic Testing

 No automatic testing has been conducted, using the likes of Jest for example.
 I understand the benefits of automatic testing would be to ensure that what the developer/s have designed, pass tests which wouldn't necessarily show up through manual testing.
 As well as being able to check for things in a fraction of the time, if compared to the equivalent human testing.
 E.g. testing a thousand key presses.
+In relation to this project, I can see that it would be of potential interest to test the total number of game combinations that can be achieved.
+At present, and after some research, I am led to believe that with a total set of fifteen images.
+With three being randomly selected as a sub-set.
+There are 455 combinations.
+This is something that would become very tedious and time consuming for a human to test!

 ## User Story Testing